Take last minute business class flights to stellar Edinburgh.

 The palace grounds are also incredible, a beautiful walk for those just arriving on last minute first class flights.

-A First Class Flight Through Time in Mary King’s Close
+A Business Class Flight Through Time in Mary King’s Close

 Also in the city’s fascinating Old Town, Mary King’s Close is a walk through medieval Edinburgh.
 These once-bustling streets of 17th-century Edinburgh were covered over in the 19th century, forever preserving the flavor of medieval Edinburgh.
 Today, these underground spaces tell the stories of dozens of Edinburgh’s residents in a compelling and unique way.
 Visitors will walk through this labyrinth of historic streets, exploring the city’s incredible past, including some infamous hauntings.

-Sensational Experiences: Last Minute First Class Flights and the Scottish National Gallery
+Sensational Experiences: Last Minute Business Class Flights and the Scottish National Gallery

 Displaying some of the world’s most beautiful European art, the Scottish National Gallery is a local favorite.
 The gallery’s collection is located in a gorgeous 19th-century Neoclassical structure on the Mound.
 Its permanent fine art collection spans several centuries, from 15th-century Italian renaissance painting to 20th century drawings.
 The gallery is also close to the beautiful Princes Street Gardens and other Old Town landmarks and attractions.